clstoulouse/motu/README.md

 * __t_hi__ [0,1]: End date of a temporal extraction.
 If not set, the default value is the last date/time available for the dataset.
 Format is yyy-mm-dd or yyyy-dd h:m:s or yyyy-ddTh:m:s.

 __Return__: An XML document.
-The unit is "kb" means kilobits.
+The unit is "KB" means Kilobyte.
 Validated by the schema /motu-api-message/src/main/schema/XmlMessageModel.xsd#RequestSize
 Example: